isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 Through using Ray, we streamline distributed training runs.

 The Ray integration is useful to you if:
+- You want to use the same training setup everywhere (on cloud and local) with minimal overhead
 - You want to tune models' hyperparameters as fast as possible in parallel on multiple GPUs and/or multiple GPU Nodes
 - You want to simultaneously tune model hyperparameters for different environments/agents (see advanced usage)

-- You want to use the same experimental training setup on cloud and local with minimal overhead
+Notably, this Ray integration is able to leverage the existing Isaac Lab Hydra support for changing hyperparameters.
+See ``hyperparameter_tuning/config/tune_vision_cartpole.py`` for a demonstration of how easy hyperparameter tuning can be when leveraging Ray and Hydra.

 # Installation